ine-labs/AWSGoat/solutions/module-1/05-Server Side Request Forgery Part 1.md

 # Objectives

-In this task, you will try to perform an SSRF attack and try to fetch the */etc/passwd/* file from the Lambda Execution Environment.
+We will try to perform an SSRF attack and try to fetch the */etc/passwd/* file from the Lambda Execution Environment.

 # Solution